• Skip to main content

 Bicycles are a cost-effective way to travel and get exercise, but bicyclists can suffer severe injuries if they’re involved in a crash with a car.
 Unfortunately, bicycle accidents are a very real risk because many drivers do not pay attention to bicyclists and frequently hit them while distracted.

-At Conybeare Law Office, our Michigan bicycle accident lawyers work diligently for injured bicyclists in Kalamazoo and the surrounding area.
+At Conybeare Injury and Accident Lawyers, our Michigan bicycle accident lawyers work diligently for injured bicyclists in Kalamazoo and the surrounding area.
 We work hard to get you the money you deserve, and we can take your case to trial if the insurer doesn’t cooperate.
 If you or someone you love was recently in a bicycle accident caused by a negligent driver, contact an auto accident lawyer in Kalamazoo for a free consultation.

 What You Need to Know About Bicycle Crashes